Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    latest message in the conversation.
 Notice the object returned by that endpoint does not have a `modActions` key, only `messages`.
    "
-   "participant","object","Some basic information about the target user.
+   "participant","object","Information about the target user.

-   The information in this object is partially redundant because user information is included in the user dossier information on the conversation aggregate root object.
+   If available, some of the information in this object overlaps with the information in the user dossier on the conversation aggregate root object.

-   If this conversation is a moderator discussion (i.e., `isInternal: true`) this field will be an empty object.
+   Object is empty if this conversation is a moderator discussion (i.e., `isInternal: true`), or if it is a to-subreddit conversation from the perspective of a user.

    Object fields:

    * `id` (integer): The integer ID of the user.
    * `name` (string): The name of the user.
-   * `isMod` (boolean): If the user is a moderator of the subreddit this conversation is a subject of.
+   * `isMod` (boolean): If the user is a moderator of the subreddit this conversation is a subject of?
+     (Isn't this always false since a message from a moderator will result in an internal modmail conversation?)
    * `isAdmin` (boolean): True if Reddit admin.
-   * `isOp` (boolean): .
+   * `isOp` (boolean): Whether this user is the initiator of the conversation.
-   * `isParticipant` (boolean): Always true?
+   * `isParticipant` (boolean): Always true here.
    * `isApproved` (boolean): Whether the user is an approved contributor user of the subreddit.
    * `isHidden` (boolean): .
    * `isDeleted` (boolean): .